Recently I came across two comments about liberalism within the Christian church that struck me:

 Congregationally speaking, Protestant liberalism is deader than Henry VIII.
 While survey after survey shows a secularizing American population, this hasn’t helped the growth of liberal Protestant churches.
 Where are the Unitarian mega-churches, the Episcopalian church-planting movements?
 Russell D. Moore

-A liberal theology refers to a method of arriving at truth which uses scripture as a general, and non-exclusive, guide rather than as a set of propositions that must be believed.
-Thus rather than scripture indicating a fixed canon of belief for all time, its truths may be modified according to the age.
+Liberal theology refers to a method of arriving at truth which uses scripture as a general, but non-exclusive, guide rather than as a set of propositions that must be believed.
+Thus, rather than scripture indicating a fixed canon of belief for all time, its truths may be modified according to the age.
 Unlike orthodoxy, the bias of the human authors of scripture can be questioned, and even the text itself.
 Material from outside the Bible, such as history and tradition, may have equal value in determining truth, all weighed by human reason.
-Thus in a liberal church, there is never a fixed set of beliefs.
+Thus, in a liberal church, there is never a fixed set of beliefs.
 Such a church will be lenient over what it considers the faith and would expect diversity within its midst.

 Now I suspect that this definition does not do justice to the use of the word “liberal” by many people, including Christians who call themselves liberal.
 There are degrees of liberalism, and some may emphasise liberalism in behaviour more than that of doctrine, and vice versa.
 But hopefully, this is sufficient to examine the church growth implications of the Warren and Moore quotes and expand them a bit.